-21 Team Building Activities That Turn Colleagues Into Friends
+44 Team Building Activities That Turn Colleagues Into Friends

 Jump to Section

-- Fun-With-Food Team Building Activities
+- Team Building Activities for Foodies

-- Nerdy-in-a-Good-Way Team Building Activities
+- Simple Team Building Activities

-- Artsy-Crafty Team Building Activities
+- 5-Minute Team Building Activities

-- Community-Conscious Team Building Activities
+- Adventurous Team Building Activities

-Fun-With-Food Team Building Activities
+Team Building Activities for Foodies

 One key to building a strong team is finding common ground, and if there's something we all have in common, it's that we all need to eat.
-Get your colleagues together with one of these activities that will feed their inner foodie.
+Get your colleagues together with one of these team building activities that will feed their inner foodie.

 3. Enjoy a Culinary Adventure on a Food Tour

 Aside from tasting new foods and potentially discovering their new favorite restaurants, your team will have plenty of time to talk and get to know each other as they walk from place to place.

-5. Shake Things up With Mixology
+5. Shake Things Up With Online Mixology Classes

 At the end of the class, have everyone craft (and name!) a cocktail of their own.
 You can give prizes for the best creation and the most creative name.